 The name SliTaz stands for "Simple Light Incredible Temporary Autonomous Zone".
 There are lots of useful software packed inside a just 35 MB iso image to make a full blown desktop.

 Slitaz supports a wide range of hardware with bare minimal system requirement, any x86 compatible processor with 48 MB of RAM for text mode or 192 MB RAM for GUI desktop.

 It boots very fast from a wide range of media like live CD, live USB, floppy disk, over PXE on a local network or can be installed on hard disk.

 Very well configured Openbox window manager and Slitaz LXDE theme gives a pretty descent look and feeling.

-Slitaz comes in two flavour, stable version with hardened stability and cooking version with cutting edge software, both of them have large online software repository.
+Slitaz is one of the small live cd distros, comes in two flavor.
+A stable version with hardened stability and cooking version with cutting edge software.
 Main drawback of Slitaz stable version that it may not run well on latest hardware.